What Is Core Shamanism

 From the Core Shamanism webpage: “Started in 1979 as the Center for Shamanic Studies, the Foundation for Shamanic Studies presents the world’s foremost training programs in shamanism and shamanic healing.
 They are based on the pioneering work of anthropologist Michael Harner, who brought shamanism to contemporary life in the West after extensive field and cross-cultural investigation, experimentation, and personal practice.
 He originated, researched, and developed core shamanism, a system designed for Westerners to apply shamanism and shamanic healing successfully to their daily lives.
 This system is based upon the underlying universal, near-universal, and common features of shamanism—together with journeys to other worlds—rather than upon culture-specific variations and elaborations.

-The Journey Workshop offered by Calmingwinds is a workshop where you will learn how to use the hand drum to help induce a heightened state of awareness.
-Once you learn how to relax the mind you will be assisted in how to find your animal guide through a guided journey.
-In addition, you will also participate in a activity in how to find answers using rocks.
+The Journey Workshop conducted by Calming Winds is 3 hour workshop where you will learn how to drum using a hand drum and then learn how shamanic drumming will help induce a heightened state of awareness.
+Once you learn how to relax the mind you will be assisted in how to facilitate journeying to connect you with a animal guide.

-What to bring: If you have a rattle or hand drum, please bring it.
+What to bring for workshop: If you have a rattle or hand drum, please bring it.
 If you do not, one can be loaned to you for the lass.
 Wear comfortable clothing, warm socks and a bandanna.
 During the journey you will need a pillow and blanket.
 You’ll need a pen and notebook to record your journeys.
-For the rock activity you will need a rough-surfaced rock approximately the size of a grapefruit (NOT a crystal).
 Electronic record, video, photos or computers are not permitted during the workshop.

 Workshops are 3 hours.
 Workshops can be conducted individually or in a group setting at your location among your contacts or friends.
 If interested in this workshop, please contact Tonia at firstname.lastname@example.org